MermaidSeqBench: An Evaluation Benchmark for NL-to-Mermaid Sequence Diagram Generation: Related Work

 \section{Related Work}

-Existing work on evaluating LLM generation of Mermaid sequence diagrams remains largely underexplored and very limited.
+Existing work on evaluating LLM generation of Mermaid sequence diagrams remains largely underexplored and limited.
 Expanding to other forms of structural diagrams, \citet{saxena2025dynamic} and \citet{guernsey2025harnessing} both explore methods on using LLMs to generate various structural diagrams in Mermaid syntax such as class, flow, and sequence diagrams.
 However, evaluations remain relatively simple through simple compliance or visualization checks which are not as robust or scalable.

-In the broader space, most work on using LLMs to generate structural diagrams is typically represented textually in PlantUML \cite{plantuml2025}.
-There are several works on LLM generation of PlantUML class, flow, case, and sequence diagrams \cite{guernsey2025harnessing, wang2024llmsaidumlmodeling, rouabhia2025behavioralaugmentationumlclass, Eklund1983182}.
-Evaluations for these tasks provide more robust approaches. \citet{rouabhia2025behavioralaugmentationumlclass} use statistical methods to validate the syntactic, structural, and behavioral consistency of the LLM generated UML class diagrams in similar way to existing code benchmarks such as HumanEval \cite{chen2021codex} or MBPP \cite{austin2021programsynthesislargelanguage}. \citet{ferrari2024modelgenerationllmsrequirements} utilize similar statistical methods to evaluate LLM generated UML sequence diagrams on categories such as completeness, correctness, and adherence to standards.
-Furthermore, \citet{ahmed2025mcetbehavioralmodelcorrectness} explore using an LLM-as-a-judge for evaluating the LLM-to-PlantUML sequence diagram task.
+In the broader space, structural diagrams generated by LLMs are typically represented textually in PlantUML \citep{plantuml}.
+There are several works on LLM generation of PlantUML class, flow, case, and sequence diagrams \citep{guernsey2025harnessing, wang2024llmsaidumlmodeling, rouabhia2025behavioralaugmentationumlclass, Eklund1983182}.
+Evaluations for these tasks provide more robust approaches. \citet{rouabhia2025behavioralaugmentationumlclass} use statistical methods to validate the syntactic, structural, and behavioral consistency of the LLM generated UML class diagrams in similar way to existing code benchmarks such as HumanEval \citep{chen2021codex} or MBPP \citep{austin2021programsynthesislargelanguage}. \citet{ferrari2024modelgenerationllmsrequirements} utilize similar statistical methods to evaluate LLM generated UML sequence diagrams on categories such as completeness, correctness, and adherence to standards.
+Furthermore, \citet{ahmed2025mcetbehavioralmodelcorrectness} explore using an LLM-as-a-Judge for evaluating the NL-to-PlantUML sequence diagram task.

+The use of LLMs as automated evaluators has been established as a scalable alternative to human annotation for open-ended generation tasks~\citep{zheng2023judgingllm}.
+Recent work has demonstrated its applicability to code generation and structured output evaluation~\citep{thakur-etal-2025-judging, son2024llmasajudgerewardmodel}, though a recurring challenge is the dependence of absolute scores on the specific judge model used.
+MermaidSeqBench addresses this directly by adopting a judge-agnostic design, validating its conclusions across two structurally distinct judge models, and recommending that results be interpreted in terms of relative model rankings rather than absolute scores.

-To the best our knowledge, no formal benchmark or even public dataset exists for evaluating an LLM's capabilities on producing Mermaid sequence diagrams.
-Our work is the first to introduce such a benchmark, public dataset, and systematic evaluation framework to evaluating this task in a similar manner to code generation benchmarks.
+To the best of our knowledge, no formal benchmark or even public dataset exists for evaluating an LLM's capabilities on producing Mermaid sequence diagrams.
+Our work is the first to introduce such a benchmark, public dataset, and systematic evaluation framework for this task in a manner analogous to established code generation benchmarks.